Best Pork Loin Back Ribs (parboil, bake or instant pot)

 Recipe Notes

-1. Instant Pot method to cook ribs: After removing the silver skin, rub ribs all over with a good rub (about 6 tablespoons).
-Buy it or make your own (see note 4).
+1. Instant pot method (1 hour total time): After removing the silver skin, rub ribs all over with a good rub (about 6 tablespoons).
+Buy it or make your own (see note 3).
 If you have time, let them sit with the rub for several hours or over night for added flavor.

 Place 1 cup broth, a few chunks of onion and 2 tablespoons apple cider vinegar (or pickle juice) in bottom of Instant Pot (IP).
 Lay trivet over broth (if you have one), then wrap ribs around the side of the IP, standing ribs on trivet, bone side facing toward the center.
 Wrap the second rib inside the first in the same way.

-2. Baking method for ribs After removing the silver skin, cut ribs horizontally in two.
-Rub on your favorite rib rub (buy it or see Note 4 for rub recipe).
+2. Baking method (2.5 hours total time): After removing the silver skin, cut ribs horizontally in two.
+Rub on your favorite rib rub (buy it or see Note 3 for rub recipe).
 If you have time, let ribs site for several hours or over night.

-Wrap ribs well in foil, place on pan, then place another layer of foil over pan.
+Wrap each rib section separately in foil, place on pan, then place another layer of foil over pan.
 Bake at 300F/149C for 2 hours.
-Uncover, test for doneness and proceed to glazing/finishing step.
+Uncover, test for doneness (a knife should pierce meat easily) and proceed to glazing/finishing step.

-3. Make Ahead: Once the ribs are cooked (boiled, baked or pressure cooked), at this point, you can cool and refrigerate the ribs and continue to the next step the next day.
+4. Make ahead: Once the ribs are cooked (boiled, baked or pressure cooked), at this point, you can cool and refrigerate the ribs and continue to the final glazing step the next day.
 I suggest bringing the ribs to room temperature for an hour or so.
 Then, to heat and add the sauce/glaze, either grill on medium heat or broil 10 inches from the heat source.
 This will give the ribs a chance to fully heat through.

 Nutrition value estimates include about 1/2 rack of ribs per person using the parboil cooking method.
 They do not include the pickle juice.